CoinOperatedGuy/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    The forEach() method calls a function (a callback function) once for each array element.
+The map() method creates a new array by performing a function on each array element.
 2. What is the difference between a function and a method?
+    A JavaScript function is a block of code designed to perform a particular task and is executed when "something" invokes it (calls it), and a method is a property containing a function definition that can be performed on objects.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.